As virus cases rise, UAE adjusts to a new normal in pandemic

 But the detection rate for cases continues to spike due to mass testing.
 Authorities say more than 1 million tests have been administered — a number expected to rise.
 On Monday, Abu Dhabi’s Department of Economic Development ordered companies outside of free zones to test all their employees.

-So far, the UAE has reported over 10,800 confirmed cases of the virus with 82 deaths.
+On Tuesday, UAE reported it had seen over 11,300 confirmed cases of the virus with 89 deaths.
 Recent days have seen numbers rise around 500 daily, in part as the testing reaches the UAE’s population of low-paid laborers, who remain particularly at risk as they can live with up to 10 people in a single room like in other Gulf Arab countries.

 The UAE isn’t yet like Wuhan, China, from which the first cases of the virus emerged.
 There, biosecurity checkpoints are everywhere that spray people with disinfectant or have them walk through a box of grey decontaminant gas like an airlock.
 Similar gates or tunnels have been constructed in Bosnia and Herzegovina, Turkey, Kenya and elsewhere, aimed at killing traces of the virus on people’s clothes or their body.